dominiksalvet/cpurast/README.md

 ## Todo

 * Fix triangle rendering one-off
-* Check depth buffer before interpolation
 * Add triangle interpolation
 * Perspective correct interpolation
 * Add more examples
 * Improve clipping for lines, triangles
+* Add support for texturing
+* Add support for textures with transparency
 * Add support for drawing arrays of primitives
 * Add support for backface culling
-* Add support for texturing
-* Add color transparency for transparent textures
 * Add support for shadows
 * Add support for reflections